 Stir in room temperature cream cheese and cream as soon as the pan comes out of the oven, along with fresh chopped spinach.
 If your spinach leaves are small you don’t even have to chop them.
 None of the last ingredients need to be cooked, the heat from the pan is all you need to incorporate them nicely.
 The sauce will thicken slightly and reduce after a few minutes resting.
 Add some fresh parsley and thyme and dinner is ready.

 You won’t believe how quick and easy Creamy Chicken and Mushroom Rotini is to make.
 There’s just the right amount of sauce and the perfect combination of creamy, flavourful and fresh ingredients.
+If you’re wondering what to do with the rest of the block of cream cheese, make some Warm Artichoke Dip.

 Here’s the recipe: